Bewdley: Town geography

 The main part of Bewdley town is situated on the western bank of the River Severn, including the main street—Load Street.
 Its name derives from lode, an old word for ferry.
 Load Street is notable for its width: it once also served as the town's market place.

 Most of Bewdley's shops and amenities are situated along Load Street, at the top of which lies St Anne's Church, built between 1745 and 1748 by Doctor Thomas Woodward of Chipping Campden.

 Beyond the church, High Street leads off to the south towards Stourport along the B4194, a road known locally as "the switchback" because of its many sharp curves.
 Unlike in many English towns, High Street is so called not because of its importance to commerce, but because of its geographical position 'high' above the river.

-On the west side of the church, the B4190, named Welch Gate within town limits (so called because it once contained a tollgate on the road towards Wales) climbs steeply up to the west, giving access to the south side of the Wyre Forest.
+On the west side of the church, the B4190, named Welch Gate within town limits (so called because it once contained a tollgate on the road towards Wales), climbs steeply up to the west, giving access to the south side of the Wyre Forest.
 Dowles Road, a continuation of the B4194, leads northwest to Button Oak, along the east and northeast side of the Wyre Forest.
 To the northeast of the town is the wooded hilltop of Wassel Wood in Trimpley, the southern terminus of Shatterford Hill.

 In the area between Stourport and Bewdley are several large country houses.
 Witley Court, Astley Hall, and Pool House are considered particularly significant.

-History and government
+History

 Mesolithic-period settlers have been identified through excavations in Wribbenhall, which found 1,400 fragments of flint tools, as well as post holes, a hearth, gullies and a pit.
 This site has been dated to roughly 6,800 BC, making it the oldest settlement yet identified in Worcestershire.
 Pollen evidence shows that crops were already being grown and woodlands cleared at this time.